wonkyjunky/YumSpot/README.md

 **Required Must-have Stories**
 - [x] Users can log in and sign up for the app.
-- [x] Users log in to access previous chats and preferred restaurants.
+- [x] Users can access previous chats.
 - [x] Users can search restaurants by location and name.
 - [x] Users can select food categories to see the list of restaurants.
 - [x] Users can see details of restaurants.